apsabelhaus/NSF_GRFP_Essays/README.md

 This is the PDF that I sent directly in to the NSF, with this formatting - I got the trick of bolding key words and separating out paragraphs from another friend who also got a GRF.

 Good luck!
 Feel free to reach out if you'd like more resources.

 -Drew

+Licensed under Creative Commons Attribution License (too lazy to find the actual file.)
+But seriously, please don't copy any of the text word-for-word, that would make you a Bad Person.